 Gathering Information

 The lawyer uses the free case evaluation to collect all pertinent information, building a solid foundation for your case.
-This includes important evidence like photos and videos of the accident scene, witness statements, and other pertinent information.
+This includes key evidence such as photos and videos of the accident scene, witness statements, and other pertinent information.

 Witness statements are particularly important as they provide firsthand accounts of the incident.
 This information is critical in determining what happened and who is responsible.
 Medical records are also crucial as they provide proof of the injury and keep track of all costs related to the injury.